pyrrhigan/1-in-8-Research/Annobibs.md

 # Annotated Bibliographies
-Contextualize each source, Look for common threads, Decide what niche we'll report on.
+Contextualize each source, Look for common threads, Decide what gap  we'll report on.

 Sources Ordered by Chronology.